How Does it Feel to Keep an Urn for Ashes in the Home?

 Would you keep an urn in the home?

 It's important to remember there's no right or wrong answer when determining whether or not to keep a memorial urn in your home.
-It's clear that what we do with the cremains of a loved one is not only a personal preference but also a matter of the heart.
+While some people find the idea comforting, others find it unnerving.
+Both feelings are completely normal, and one is not better than the other.
+It's clear that what we do with the cremains of a loved one is not only a personal preference, but also a matter of the heart.

-While the memorial service is important, what we do with the cremains can assist us in getting closure in the grieving process.
+While the memorial service or celebration of life is an important first step in getting closure after the death of a loved one, what we do with the cremains can assist us in moving forward in the grieving process.
 Closure is when we are able to come to a place of acceptance, integrating the loss of a loved one into the fabric of our lives.

 John Michael Stuart, MSW has been a social worker since 1997.
 He has worked in nursing home, hospice and home health settings, including one of the nation's largest Social HMO demonstration projects where he coordinated care between physicians, patients and their families.
 John has had cerebral palsy since birth and has authored Perfect Circles, Redefining Perfection.
 He is also a public speaker and currently works as a home health social worker in Las Vegas.